obriencw/Woof-Walkers/README.md

 * https://www.figma.com/file/0aUQZvliXKJ65VpRpjj9mf/Woof-Walkers?node-id=0%3A1

 ## Technical Architecture
-* Users are able to register a profile, add their dogs to their profile and schedule an appointment to have their dog(s) walked.
+* Users are able to register a profile, add their dog(s) to their profile and schedule an appointment to have their dog(s) walked.
 * Admins are able to update and delete user information, and appointment information.

+## Technical Challenges
+* The original idea for my project was to create a social media app for dogs, but I had difficulty implementing a lot of my ideas.
+I decided to change my project to a scheduling app where users can request an appointment to have their dog walked.
+This change allowed me to implement more of the features that were covered during the instruction of the course.

 ## For the Future
 * Add functionality to be able to have multiple dog walkers and allow users to choose their dog walker.
 * Automate scheduling so that appointment scheduling does not overlap.
+* Add google maps API and java logic to determine if the user is within a maximum distance of an available 'walker'